padenpikey/Sprint_5_Storytelling_With_Data_Project/README.md

 ## Zipped folder contents:
   3 hand-written mockups
-  1 Screenshot of 'Understanding Return Rate by Sub-cateogory' Template
+  1 Screenshot of 'Understanding Return Rate by Sub-cateogory' Dashboard Template

   Dear TripleTen reviewer, please understand I've had one extension and two 1-on-1 Zoom sessions to present all contents provided as it is today -- as suggested by TripleTen Tutors (Mike Lee and Reyhan Merekar).
   I welcome feedback, but may not be able to provide any further edits -- as I'm truthfully exhausted :/